Stoves and fireplaces

 Advise your insurer

-It is important that you tell your insurer that you are installing a backup heating appliance.
-Generally, this should not have much impact on your home insurance premium.
-However, if you make a claim for a loss related to your appliance and you have not informed your insurer that you have it in your home, your compensation could be reduced.
+If you file a claim for a loss related to your appliance and you have not informed your insurer that you have it in your home, your compensation must be reduced.
 For example, if your premium should have increased by 10% because of your new stove or fireplace, your settlement could be reduced by the same proportion.